Haleem-2707/Haleem-2707/README.md

 - 👋 Hi, I’m @Haleem-2707
 - 👀 Love creating magic with the development tools at my disposal
-- 🌱 I use HTML, CSS, Javascript, Nodejs, Typescript and Reactnative to build scalable applications
+- 🌱 I use HTML, CSS, Javascript, Nodejs, Typescript and React-js to build scalable applications
 - 💞️ I’m looking to collaborate on frontend jobs for web and mobile apps
 - 📫 How to reach me - oladiranhaleem@gmail.com